fortum-tech/recruitment-interview-LI-web/README.md

 ### Submitting the task

 - When you are done open a PR to the private fork repository you were working on.
+- You are expected to open the PR withing 48 hours of receiving the task.

 ## 🏗 Project Structure